Reinforced sequential Monte Carlo for amortised sampling: Acknowledgements

-\subsubsection{Acknowledgements}
+This paper presents work whose goal is to advance the field of Machine Learning.
+There are many potential societal consequences of our work, none of which we feel must be specifically highlighted here.

+\section{Acknowledgements}

-The work of VE, NM, and SC is supported by the Advanced Research and Invention Agency (ARIA).
-NM acknowledges support from the CIFAR Learning in Machines and Brains programme.
+The work of VE, ESW, and SC is supported by the Advanced Research and Invention Agency (ARIA).
+ESW acknowledges support from the CIFAR Learning in Machines and Brains programme.
 SM acknowledges funding from FRQNT Doctoral Fellowship (\url{https://doi.org/10.69777/372208}).
 SC and SM acknowledge computational resources provided by Mila.

 The authors thank Oskar Kviman, Jarrid Rector-Brooks, and Siddarth Venkatraman for early discussions that inspired this project and Kirill Tamogashev for comments on a draft of the manuscript.